kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

     kubectl plugin that includes the implementation of the functionality needed here.
 This variant, under the special name shown here, is a normal part of the `bin` of edge-mc.
-    For the Edge Syncer image, please refer to the section to [Build Edge Syncer image](#build-edge-syncer-image)
+    For the Edge Syncer image, please select an official image from https://quay.io/repository/kubestellar/syncer?tab=tags.
+For example, `--syncer-image quay.io/kubestellar/syncer:v0.2.2`.
+You can also create a syncer image from the source following [Build Edge Syncer Image](#build-edge-syncer-image).
 4. Deploy edge-syncer on an Edge cluster
 5. Syncer starts to run on the Edge cluster
     - Edge Syncer starts watching and consuming SyncerConfig